+Further research directions.

 These findings open up a new, exciting avenue for future research.
 Our pipeline to upload data on Zooniverse is scalable and quickly adapted to new datasets, including data on infants of different ages, learning different languages, or living in environments with different acoustic properties (e.g., rural versus urban environments).
 This means large existing datasets of daylong recordings, notably those hosted on Homebank (Vandam et al., 2016), can be reliably annotated in an ecological way using citizen science.